Eric Feigl-Ding: Political campaign

 Feigl-Ding was a candidate in the 2018 Democratic primary for Pennsylvania's 10th congressional district.
 On February 27, 2018, Feigl-Ding announced his candidacy in the Democratic primary for Pennsylvania's 10th congressional district.
 He campaigned on a progressive platform advocating for science, universal healthcare, and public health.

 During the run up to the election, Feigl-Ding did not take corporate PAC money.
 He received 18% of the vote to George Scott's 36% in a 4-person primary.

 Awards and recognition

 Feigl-Ding's graduate studies were supported by the Paul and Daisy Soros Fellowship for New Americans (2008).
 He was recognized by Craigslist founder Craig Newmark as one of “16 People and Organizations Changing the World in 2012”.
 He was invited to join the Global Shapers program of the World Economic Forum, and joined in February 2013.
 He received the CUGH's Global Health Project of the Year Prize in 2014, and the American Heart Association's Scott Grundy Excellence Award in 2015.
 He was named in 2018 as a Web of Science 'Highly Cited Researcher', among the top 1% most cited scientists worldwide, and among the 186 top cited scientists at Harvard University.

+Personal life

+Eric Ding married health economist Andrea Feigl in the mid 2010s.
+In the fall of 2020 they moved to Austria so that their son could attend school in person while schools were closed in the U.S.